Language-Research-Technology/ldaca-website/content/resources/ldaca-resources/access-policy/index.md

 The key points included in the Terms of Use are:

 1. Users must adhere to conditions set by the {{< glossary_link display="Data Steward" id="data-steward" >}}.
-2. Users must exercise ethical standards, paying particular attention to potential issues around sensitive data and participant privacy.
+2. Users must exercise ethical standards, paying particular attention to potential issues around {{< glossary_link display="sensitive data" id="sensitive-data" >}} and participant privacy.
 3. Users must uphold the moral rights of data owners.
 4. Publicly available metadata in the LDaCA catalogue are licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
 5. Data is provided ‘as is’ and LDaCA provides no guarantee to the accuracy or completeness of the material.